1,000+ Opportunities

 Family Preservation Project The Civil Legal Aid for Victims of Crime Initiative Medical Legal Partnerships Donate Online Give by check Checks can be made out to Community Legal Aid and mailed to 370 Main Street, Suite 200 please call Tom Navin at 413-727-7115 or email tnavin@cla-ma. org Antonio Rivera, who goes by “Tony,” was referred to Community Legal Aid through our Worcester …

-Based on current listing details, eligibility includes: Nonprofits and legal aid organizations in Massachusetts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and legal aid organizations in Massachusetts.
+Confirm the full requirements in the official notice before applying.